Starship Troopers: Extermination

 Starship Troopers: Extermination is a 2024 first-person shooter video game part of the larger Starship Troopers franchise and developed and published by Offworld Industries and Knights Peak.
 The game released for PlayStation 5, Windows, and Xbox Series X/S on October 11, 2024.
 It received mixed reviews from critics.

 Development

 Announced in November 2022, the game is developed and published by Canadian studio Offworld Industries, previously known for developing the 2020 video game Squad.

 Part of the Starship Troopers media franchise, the game takes place in the Starship Troopers film universe.

 Although Extermination was originally expected to support up to 12-player action, this number was later increased to include 16-player player versus environment (PvE).
 The game entered its early access phase on May 17, 2023 and was released on October 11, 2024, concurrently extending the release to consoles by publisher Knights Peak Interactive.
-Offworld revealed that Casper Van Dien has provided voice-over work for the upcoming single-player component of the game.
+Offworld revealed that Casper Van Dien has provided voice-over work for the single-player component of the game.